 This first, and still largest, consortial grouping of National Library, University of Luxembourg, LIST and LIH has a shared offer (January 2018) of 77.000 electronic journal titles, 600.000 eBooks and 370 specialised databases and reference platforms in English, French and German.

 With a few exceptions, all content continues to be accessible, as in 2005, by members of the public with their National Library card.
 Interestingly, in terms of volume, usage by the public is comparable to usage by the University of Luxembourg.
 To us, this proves the reality of the knowledge society and necessity of a substantial digital library offer in a modern, lifelong learning society.
 Besides this public facet of the Consortium’s work, supporting the scientific and research community remains of course the core objective; since 2016, we also offer dedicated analytics and data mining interfaces for researchers and research managers.

 In any Consortium, strength lies in numbers.
 In 2014, the Consortium members decided on a multi-annual project to reassess its infrastructure, diversify services and further improve statistics and tools to ensure that digital library services in Luxembourg remain cost-effective and future-proof.
-In 2016, a key milestone of the reorganisation was successfully completed as the entire backoffice was streamlined and implemented in the Consortiamanager.com software.
-This cloud-based software is now used to manage the complete lifecycle of subscriptions, combining licence management, negotiation support, ordering, statistics and invoicing.
-For optimal transparency, dashboards for library administrators in our member organisations are now available.
-A result of the reorganisation is the addition of new members in 2017 under the new service model, such as the Max-Planck Institute Luxembourg and a new digital gouvernement library (bibgouv.findit.lu) launched in March 2017.
+In 2016, a key milestone of the reorganisation was successfully completed as the entire backoffice was implemented in Consortiamanager.com.
+This cloud-based software handles the complete life cycle of subscriptions, combining licence management, negotiation support, ordering, statistics and invoicing.
+For optimal transparency, dashboards for library administrators in our member organisations are available.
+End-user services are also modular since 2016, as we added bespoke end-user interfaces and authentication APIs.

 If you have any questions or require help, please contact us via email@example.com.